DaniMori/ecs-outcomes/doc/other/checklist.md

 - [ ] The labels in the metadata table coincide with the ones in the syntax (see chunk `generate-outcomes`)

+- [ ] All the variable labels in column "Label" are written in "Sentence case"

 - [ ] All labels have suffix "(c\<cohorte\>_w\<ola\>)"

 - [ ] All variables have a format (column "format")